Date of Birth:

 Balbir Gurm was born in a little village in Vangta, Punjab, India in 1960.
 Balbir’s great uncle and great aunt decided to move to Canada in 1906 and then her paternal uncle who was very adventurous moved to Canada in 1938.
 He came here on a student visa to UBC and later sponsored her other uncle and her father in 1960.

-Balbir remembers in the early days, everyone celebrated Gurus’ birthdays and these took place in the Khalsa Diwan Society which was on West 2nd Avenue at the time.
+Balbir remembers in the early days, everyone celebrated the Gurus’ birthdays and these took place in the Khalsa Diwan Society Gurdwara which was on West 2nd Avenue at the time.
 She also remembers that everyone celebrated Christmas and would exchange gifts with each other.
 Balbir recalls everybody knew one another and everybody took care of everyone because not everyone had a car.
 She remembers when her father bought a car, he would ask everyone if they needed any groceries before heading to Chinatown to grab groceries.
 In 1970, the first Vaisakhi parade took place and Balbir remembers making plastic flowers with her family and friends to put them on everyone’s car.
 People across from BC came to attend the parade.
-Balbir was part of the UBC East Indian Student Association and they had their own float for the parade.
+Balbir was part of the UBC East Indian Student Association at that time and they also had their own float for the parade.

-Balbir went back to India the first time in 1987 to visit her husband’s maternal aunt.
-Since then she has visited India several times, as she’s involved in volunteer work.
+Balbir went back to India for the first time in 1987 to visit her husband’s maternal aunt.
+Since then she has visited India several times as she’s involved in volunteer work.
 At that time, she was on the board of the Canada India Education Society and would visit hospitals and nursing schools in Punjab to help them implement changes and bring them up to local standards.
 Balbir recalls everyone in the Punjabi community would have good relations with the Indigenous people and treated them as their own family.

 Another memory Balbir recalls is the Punjabi community being extremely hardworking.
 She remembers people worked double shifts and would work as many jobs as they could get.
 Balbir remembers if someone couldn’t find a job they would go to the local farms and berry pick.
 She believes that even other communities find the Punjabi community to be hardworking people and because of that we have a good reputation.